Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 114 /// A `Result<Self>` containing the initialized Store.

-115 async fn init(txn: &Transaction, subtree_name: String) -> Result<Self> {
+115 async fn register(txn: &Transaction, subtree_name: String) -> Result<Self> {

-116 let store = Self::new(txn, subtree_name).await?;
+116 let store = Self::load(txn, subtree_name).await?;

 117 store.set_config(Self::default_config()).await?;